ashikhareddy/Cyber-security-Project-/Journal/Week8.md

 VPN status after configuration:

 - Clayton to CBD: active, tunnel established, traffic encrypting (QM_IDLE confirmed)
-- Mernda to CBD: configured, pending final verification
+- Mernda to CBD: configured, tunnel negotiation fails in Packet Tracer simulation
-- Clayton to Mernda: configured but tunnel not establishing (see errors below)
+- Clayton to Mernda: configured, tunnel negotiation fails in Packet Tracer simulation

+The Clayton to CBD tunnel works because traffic passes through the CBD firewall which assists the IPSec negotiation.
+The Mernda to CBD and Clayton to Mernda tunnels fail at MM_NO_STATE.
+Debug output confirmed the IKE packets are being sent but not received by the peer.
+Routing between all campuses works correctly without encryption.
+This is documented as a Packet Tracer simulation limitation and would be resolved in a production environment with proper IOS and hardware.

 ---

+## Final connectivity test results

+The following Simple PDU tests were run across all campuses after all configuration was complete:

+- Clayton Admin to Mernda Admin: successful
+- Clayton Admin to CBD Admin: successful
+- Mernda Admin to CBD Admin: successful
+- Clayton Doctor to Mernda Doctor: successful
+- Guest phone to Admin PC same campus: failed as expected, ACL working correctly

+All inter-campus and intra-campus connectivity tests passed.
+VLAN segmentation and ACLs are functioning correctly on all three campuses.

+---

 ## Errors encountered

+Screenshots are in the /evidence folder.

 **Error 1: ASA 5505 interface limit**
 The ASA 5505 in Packet Tracer only supports 2 named interfaces.
 We could not create a DMZ zone.
 Fixed by replacing with ASA 5506-X.

 **Error 2: ASA DHCP conflict**
-When assigning an IP to Vlan1 on the ASA, we got an error saying the address was not on the same subnet as the default DHCP pool.
+When assigning an IP to Vlan1 on the ASA we got an error saying the address was not on the same subnet as the default DHCP pool.
 Fixed by removing the default DHCP pool first using `no dhcpd address`.

 **Error 3: Cloud-PT not routing**
 The Cloud-PT device requires internal port mapping to pass traffic between connected devices.
 It does not route automatically.
 Fixed by removing the cloud and using the ISP router directly.